 Christie Strategies is an independent media and political strategy firm providing government relations, communications, and diversity consulting for a wide range of companies and organizations.
 Ron Christie, founder and President of Christie Strategies, is a veteran senior advisor of both the White House and the Congress, brings years of government relations and media experience.

-Christie was appointed a Resident Fellow at the Institute of Politics at the John F. Kennedy School of Government at Harvard University for the Fall 2011 term.
+Christie served as a Resident Fellow at the Institute of Politics at the John F. Kennedy School of Government at Harvard University for the Fall 2011 term.
 He was appointed as an Adjunct Professor at the McCourt School of Public Policy at Georgetown University in 2014.
-He has also served as a Visiting Assistant Professor at Haverford College as well as an adjunct professor at The George Washington University's Graduate School of Political Management and is a visiting assistant professor of Political Science at Haverford College.
+He has also served as a Visiting Assistant Professor at Haverford College as well as an adjunct professor at The George Washington University's Graduate School of Political Management and was a visiting assistant professor of Political Science at Haverford College in 2009 and 2011.
 He has served as a guest lecturer at University of Virginia's Center for Politics and is on George Washington University's African American Leadership Board.
 Christie is a frequent television, radio, and print political commentator.
-He is a Member of the Board of Directors of PreventCancer.org, The Boys and Girls Club of Greater Washington D.C. and the American Conservative Union as well as a Co-Founder of NoLabels.org.
+He is a Member of the Board of Directors of PreventCancer.org, The Boys and Girls Club of Greater Washington D.C. and the American Conservative Union as well as being a Co-Founder of NoLabels.org.

 His next book, Acting White: The Curious History of a Racial Slur, was published by St. Martin's Press/Thomas Dunne Books on October 12, 2010.